 Side Dishes For Pork Tenderloin

 Wondering what to serve with pork tenderloin?
-As seen here, I like to serve with a side of Easy Glazed Carrots.
+As seen here, I like to serve with sides of Air Fryer Brussel Sprouts and Easy Glazed Carrots.
 They tasted great with the run off from the brown sugar maple glaze!
 Next time I may try this pork recipe with Mashed Butternut Squash, Mashed Potatoes or Roasted Sweet Potatoes!

 Click To Pin And Save Recipe